TelefonicaED/lmsmailing-portlet/README.md

 # lmsmailing-portlet
 This portlet add mailing support to Wemooc.
-Recent funcionalities add mail sending conditionally to the user status in wemooc activities, and now lmsmailing depends on liferaylms
+Recent funcionalities, add mail sending conditionally to the user status in wemooc activities, and now lmsmailing depends on liferaylms.